Longwater1234/checkers-backend/README.md

 # checkers-backend
-Server for SpaceCheckers game.
-Written entirely using only Go's standard library.
+Server for [SpaceCheckers](https://longwater1234.itch.io/spacecheckers) game, available on itch.io.
+Written entirely using only Go's standard library and protobuf lib.

 ## Requirements